-With over 20 crimpers I can terminate wire sizes 24 AWG thru 2/0 AWG using MIL-C-27500 shielded Tefzel and MIL-C-22759 unshielded Tefzel wire.
-AMP PIDG nylon insulated terminals are used for sizes smaller than 8 AWG‚ with MS-20659 and AMP Solistrand lugs for large power wires.
-To improve durability, I apply TYCO epoxy lined heat shrink for insulation support.
+With over 20 crimpers I can terminate wire sizes 24 AWG thru 2/0 AWG into most General Aviation and transportation industry interconnects primarily including TYCO, AMPHENOL, Weather Pack, Metri-Pack and Sumitomo.
+I use FAA recommended MIL-C-27500 shielded Tefzel and MIL-C-22759 unshielded Tefzel wire for all airframe and avionics harnesses.
+AMP PIDG nylon insulated terminals are preferred for sizes smaller than 8 AWG‚ with MS-20659 and AMP Solistrand lugs for large power wires.
+To improve durability for uninsulated lugs, I apply TYCO fire retardant epoxy lined heat shrink for insulation support.
 Shields are terminated with polyvinylidene fluoride Raychem S01-0X-R solder sleeves.
 MS-25171 boots protect terminal posts.
 Techflex fiberglass sleeve installed over alternator and starter cables is a cost-effective way to resist heat damage to cables routed under the engine and exhaust tubes.

 The harnesses on my SALE page are examples of capability.
 Contact me for any type of shielded and unshielded wire replacement.
 Keep in mind some factory manuals do not include wire length.
 Customers may ship wiring for duplication or provide measurements.

 Periodic crimper service checks performed with a Mitutoyo 342-271 crimp depth micrometer and go/nogo gauges.

 Adding a higher output alternator or new panel with additional electronics?
 Most later model 172's and 182's use an 8 AWG shielded cable to supply voltage from the alternator to the bus.
 If you're increasing power requirements, consider going up 1 size to 6 AWG shielded.
 Pricing available on my sale page.